ddev/ddev/docs/users/topics/phpstorm.md

 6. Under "Test Frameworks" click the "+" to add phpunit
     - PHPUnit by remote interpreter
     - Interpreter "web"
-    - Choose "Path to phpunit.phar" and use /var/www/html/vendor/bin/phpunit (or wherever your phpunit is inside the container) (You need phpunit properly composer-installed for your CMS.
+    - Choose "Path to phpunit.phar" and use /var/www/html/vendor/bin/phpunit (or wherever your phpunit is inside the container).
+You need phpunit properly composer-installed for your CMS.
 For example, for Drupal 9, `ddev composer require --dev --with-all-dependencies drupal/core-dev:^9`  and `ddev composer require --dev phpspec/prophecy-phpunit:^2`
     - Default configuration file: /var/www/html/web/core/phpunit.xml or wherever yours is inside the container.
    ![Example config](images/phpunit_setup.png)
 7. Open Run/Debug configurations and use the "+" to add a phpunit configuration.
 Give it a name